avikaprasad22/GeneScope/navigation/genes.md

     if (action === "substitute") {
       bases[0] = base;
-      showEffect("Substitution changes a base, possibly altering an amino acid or causing a silent mutation.");
+      showEffect("Substitution changes one base and can alter a protein, or sometimes do nothing (silent).");
     } else if (action === "insert") {
       bases.splice(0, 0, base);
-      showEffect("Insertion can shift the entire reading frame (frameshift), leading to major changes.");
+      showEffect("Insertion can cause a frameshift, altering the entire protein downstream.");
     } else if (action === "delete") {
       bases.splice(0, 1);
-      showEffect("Deletion removes a base, which can also cause a frameshift mutation.");
+      showEffect("Deletion removes a base, often causing a frameshift mutation.");
     }

     currentSequence = bases.join("").substring(0, 12);